 Miketon is a multi instrumentalist who focuses mostly on song writing.
 Currently the lead singer/guitar player of Miketon & The Nightblinders who play a mix of folk,country and blues but is never scare to create something outside of the box.
 Over the years he has been in many bands the most current are Pinksy an emo/pop punk band out of Portland,ME who released 2 full lengths and 1 ep on Sinking Ship Records.
 He was also the singer of Down To The Well a folk band who played hundreds of shows all over New England.

 Miketon has opened up for lots of great acts like Tim Barry, Scott H Biram, Matt Woods, Austin Lucas, Drag The River, Willy "Tea" Taylor and many others.

 Miketon and The Nightblinders is made up of five musicians from varying backgrounds Classical,Punk Rock, Rock n Roll, Folk and Country.
 Originally a string band we are now pushing forward with a new rock sound.
-We just released "Building a Home" It's about family,lose, and how we live for one another.
+We just released our sophomore effort "Building a Home" It's about family,lose, and how we live for one another.
 The last three tracks are from our first release and we still play.

 If you enjoy the record have a copy on us.

 Miketon and the Night Blinders aren’t wasting any time kicking in the doors on 2017.

 The Manchester-based “garbage grass” band has a new CD ready to launch Jan.
 12 called Building A Home.
 And if you enjoy a rollicking country sound with fiddle, bass, brushes and banjo, then this CD is your first purchase of the New Year.